 6. Drop into the Pu`u o Mahuka Heiau State Historic Site

 For outstanding views of Waimea Beach and the North Shore coastline stretching westward, pop up to the Pu’u o Mahuka Heiau State Historic Site.
-The hilltop archaeological site dates back to the 17th century and is a National Historic Landmark.
+This lesser-known spot is a hilltop archaeological site that dates back to the 17th century and is a National Historic Landmark.
 The stony remains of a Native Hawaiian religious site has some premium views over Waimea Bay that should not be missed.
 The site is open daily and is free to enter.
 Best still, it’s quiet—the day we visited we were the only ones there.

 7. Drive through the Valley of Temples Memorial Park

 Yup, this is technically a cemetery.
 On the eastern (windward side) of Oahu you’ll find wonderfully lush vistas and architecture in the Valley of the Temples Memorial Park.
 The Valley’s most famous sight is Byodo-In Temple—the replica of a historic Buddhist temple in Japan.
 Though it is a lovely building in a beautiful mountain-backed setting, the $5 per person admission is only worth it if you’ve never been to Japan.
 Otherwise, settle for a free drive around the Valley to take in all the amazing views.